 Jump to content

-Below we inform visitors to our website, our (supporting) members, participants in events and surveys, donors, applicants and employees about how the Gesellschaft für Freiheitsrechte e.V.
+Below we inform visitors to our website, our (supporting) members, participants in events and surveys, donors, applicants and team members about how the Gesellschaft für Freiheitsrechte e.V.
 (GFF) handles their personal data.
 Personal data is data that directly or indirectly allows conclusions to be drawn about your identity.
 We thus fulfill the information obligation according to Art.
 13 of the General Data Protection Regulation (GDPR).

 1. Responsible party